 Gauge: Not important, but you want the stitches to be tight.
 If y0u can see stuffing or spaces between the stitches, go down a hook or two

 All my pattern PDF downloads are available in my Etsy or Ravelry shops separately.
-Join GO PREMIUM and download ALL my PDF downloads for one LOW yearly fee!
+Join the ENDLESS BUNDLE and download ALL my PDF downloads, PLUS get access to all my videos, all my courses and all my downloads for one LOW yearly fee!
 Learn more here.

 Crochet Panda Eye Patches: (using black)